 TreatmentTop

 All purulent SSTIs should have definitive source control.
 Furuncles will often rupture and spontaneously begin draining with application of warm compresses.
-Larger furuncles and carbuncles often require I&D, and >80% of furuncles resolve with I&D. Antibiotics should be used if there is evidence of cellulitis beyond the furuncle itself (Table 1).
+Larger furuncles and carbuncles often require I&D, and >80% of furuncles resolve with I&D. Antibiotics should be used if there is evidence of cellulitis beyond the furuncle itself (Table 1) or systemic signs of infection.
 Ultrasound-guided aspiration alone is insufficient and often results in treatment failure.

 Depending on the location of the abscess, the risk of a polymicrobial infection may be increased (eg, perirectal abscesses) and this will alter antimicrobial therapy choices.